BrennanGambling/brennangambling-portfolio/pothole-reporter/README.md

 #### Sending A Report
 When the email Intent is launched the email will already be populated with the location (in the form of latitude and longitude pair) as well as the picture of the pothole/location.
 The email will automatically be addressed to a city email address depending on the city the pothole is in.
-At this point the user can send add extra information or just hit the send button.
+At this point the user can send additional information or just hit the send button.

 ## How It Works
 #### Take Picture Mode
 When the user clicks the "Take Picture" button on the main screen an Intent for a camera application is launched.
 The picture taken with the camera app is the picture used in the report.
-After the picture is taken the GPS is queried for the users current location.
+After the picture is taken, the GPS is queried for the users current location.
 This location is used for the report.

 #### Pin Drop Mode